Email nurturing overview

 This is ongoing work as long as you’re using nurturing.

-Understanding flow mechanics helps you design effective sequences.
+Understanding workflow mechanics helps you design effective sequences.

 1. They’re recycled (either manually or through auto-recycle)

-Rizer evaluates contacts daily against active flows.
-When a match is found, the contact enters the flow and starts receiving emails.
+Rizer evaluates contacts daily against active workflows.
+When a match is found, the contact enters the workflow and starts receiving emails.

-A contact can only be in one instance of a flow at a time.
-If they already completed or exited the flow, they don’t re-enter automatically.
+A contact can only be in one instance of a workflow at a time.
+If they already completed or exited the workflow, they don’t re-enter automatically.

-Once in a flow, contacts receive emails according to the step timing:
+Once in a workflow, contacts receive emails according to the step timing:

 • Step 1 might send immediately (or after a short delay)